Welcome to the leather and equipment article index

 CONFEDERATE LEATHER: BLACK OR BROWN?
 HOW & WHERE?
 By David Jarnagin & Ken R Knopp This is just parts of the article that is going to be published in an upcoming issue of North/South Trader

-SECRETS OF THE 19th CENTURY LEATHER TANNERY By David Jarnagin & Ken R Knopp his is just parts of the article that is going to be published in an upcoming issue of Company of Military Historian Journal
+SECRETS OF THE 19 CENTURY LEATHER TANNERY By David Jarnagin & Ken R Knopp This is just parts of the article that is going to be published in an upcoming issue of Company of Military Historian Journal

 Western Cavalry equipped as infantry??
 By Ken Knopp This was originally posted on web forum but I have put it here so it does not get lost in crashes.